centrahq/api-documentation/pages/03.fe-development/09.ingridv2-implementation/docs.md

 - **Test**: If set to `yes` Centra will connect to Ingrid's `stage` environment, if set to `no` Centra will connect to Ingrid's `production` environment.
 - **Default Locale**: The locale (language) the widget will be shown in by default, if a proper locale is set on the selection Centra will tell Ingrid to try to use the selection's language instead.
 If Ingrid doesn't support the locale on the selection, the default locale will be used.
-- **Is address feature enabled**: If set to `yes` Ingrid's widget will be put into a "loading state" whenever the shipping option is changed by the user until Centra has recevied the update.
-It is important that your front end picks up those changes and resumes the widget when ready.
+- **Is address feature enabled**: Enabled by default.
+If set to `yes` Ingrid's widget will present address form for the customer to provide their address and information required for delivery processing purposes.
+Updates of the address information are send to Centra using Centra CheckoutScript that is a handler of client side events.
 - **Suspend Ingrid widget on shipping option changed**: If set to `yes` Ingrid's widget will be put into a "loading state" whenever the shipping option is changed by the user until Centra has recevied the update.
 It is important that your front end picks up those changes and resumes the widget when ready.
 - **Update address in Ingrid's widget from address stored on basket in Centra**:
   [notice-box=info]